-events() queries to display events in charts.
+events() queries to customize how events display in charts.
 An

-events() query cannot be the only query on the chart; at least one time series must be enabled on the chart in addition to the
+events() query cannot be the only query on the chart.
+At least one

 Event Query Syntax